cookedsteak/darktrain/README.md

 Other files will be generated automatically in your training directory.

-Then use `./darknet detector train` to train your own model.
+Then use `./darknet detector train ...` to train your own model :)